Photo Courtesy of NBC

 Woody Harrelson (Woody Boyd) claims to be a former sex addict.
 He is also an activist for the legalization of marijuana.

-Ted Danson has played the character of Sam Malone on several different series, such as Cheers, Frasier, “The Jim Henson Hour” and “The Simpsons”.
+Ted Danson has played the character of Sam Malone in several different series, including Cheers, Frasier, The Jim Henson Hour and The Simpsons.

-William Devane was one of the finalists to play the role of Sam Malone and according to James Burrows, it was very difficult to pass on him because he was just “so good”.
-But a short time later, Devane started working on the nighttime soap, “Knots Landing”, as the sometime scoundrel, Greg Sumner and continued to do so for the next decade.
+William Devane was one of the finalists to play the role of Sam Malone and according to James Burrows, it was a difficult to turn him down because he was just “so good”.
+Soon afterwards, Devane started working on the nighttime soap, Knots Landing, where he played sometime scoundrel Greg Sumner for the next decade.

-Kelsey Grammer’s autobiography, “So Far”, was published in 1995.
+Kelsey Grammer’s autobiography, So Far, was published in 1995.